ahmad-186/Customer_Segmentation/README.md

 High-value customers

-📈 These insights can help businesses improve targeted marketing and customer retention strategies.
+These insights can help businesses with targeted marketing and customer retention strategies.

 🔗 Dataset

-The dataset used: Customer Shopping Trends Dataset
+Dataset: Customer Shopping Trends Dataset
-.

 🙌 Acknowledgements

-This project was created as part of my Data Science learning journey.
+This project is part of my Data Science learning journey.
-Special thanks to the open-source community for tools & resources.
+Thanks to the open-source community for tools and resources.

 🏷️ Tags